origam/service-core/README.md

-Classes and interfaces for building Origam service agents
+Collection of classes and interfaces for extending applications build on Origam.